nut-game/nano/docs/tracing.md

 Tracing
 =======

-Pitaya supports tracing using [OpenTelemetry](https://opentelemetry.io/).
+nano supports tracing using [OpenTelemetry](https://opentelemetry.io/).

 ### Using OpenTelemetry tracing

-Pitaya supports tracing using [OpenTelemetry](https://opentelemetry.io/).
+nano supports tracing using [OpenTelemetry](https://opentelemetry.io/).
 To enable and configure OpenTelemetry tracing, you can use standard OpenTelemetry environment variables.

 First, make sure to call the `InitializeOtel` function in your main application: